links for 07/16/2015

 * Roughly two-thirds of the impact was direct; that is, recommendations played a critical role at the point of purchase

-* In 2014, consumers made 10 percent more purchases on the back of social-media recommendations than they had in 2013
+* The remaining third was indirect: social media had an effect at earlier decision-journey touch points* In 2014, consumers made 10 percent more purchases on the back of social-media recommendations than they had in 2013

 * Consumers access social media to very different degrees in different product categories.